neverendingqs/pyiterable/docs/index.rst

-.. pyiterable documentation master file, created by sphinx-quickstart on Sun Aug 02 18:38:45 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Pyiterable API Documentation
 ============================
-Python comes with some nice built-in methods for operating on iterables, but it can get messy really quickly if you want to transform an iterable in multiple ways.
+Python comes with some nice built-in methods for operating on iterables, but it can get messy really quickly if you want to transform an iterable multiple times.
 Write more expressive code by chaining built-in transformations with this module.

 Scroll down for examples.